bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 presentation of an interaction callback reference as described in
 {{continue-after-interaction}}.

+[[ Editor's note: The callback information could alternatively be combined with other methods like "redirect", but this would require each method to define its own set of rules about how callbacks can be used.
+Combining would also allow a client to declare that it expects a callback in response to one kind of interaction method but not others, and include multiple combinations at once.
+This could be accomplished by allowing the client to "bundle" interaction parameters together, if desirable -- for example, if "interact" were an array, the client would accept any combination represented by one object. ]]

 #### Receive an HTTP Callback Through the Browser {#request-interact-callback-redirect}

 A callback `method` value of `redirect` indicates that the RC